robinpercy/ecs-kube/README.md

 **Warning: This project is in the early stages of prototyping and will be significantly changing over the coming weeks.**

 # Project Goal
-To allow EC2 Container Service Task and Service definitions to be used to deploy Pods and Services within Kubernets.
+To allow EC2 Container Service Task and Service definitions to be used to deploy Pods and Services within Kubernetes.

 # Prototype Design
 The preliminary design uses an aggregated extension API to manage a new ECSDeployment resource type.